-We expect our 2019 net sales to increase in the low-double digit percentage range from 2018 levels.
-The projected growth is driven by increased production and sustainment on the F-35 program at Aeronautics and increased volume from recent contract awards and increased volume across Missiles and Fire Control (MFC), Rotary and Mission Systems (RMS) and Space.
-Total business segment operating profit margin in 2019 is expected to be approximately 10.8%; and cash from operations is expected to be greater than or equal to \$7.6 billion.
-The preliminary outlook for 2019 assumes the U.S. Government continues to support and fund our key programs.
+We expect our 2019 net sales to increase to approximately \$59.1 billion.
+The projected growth is driven by increased volume on the F-35 and classified programs at Aeronautics as well as increased volume across Missiles and Fire Control (MFC), Rotary and Mission Systems (RMS) and Space.
+Total business segment operating profit margin in 2019 is expected to be approximately 10.9% and cash from operations is expected to be greater than or equal to \$7.6 billion.
+The outlook for 2019 assumes there is no impact from U.S. Government actions related to Turkey and the U.S. Government continues to support and fund our key programs.
 Changes in circumstances may require us to revise our assumptions, which could materially change our current estimate of 2019 net sales, operating margin and cash flows.
-Our financial outlook for 2019 does not include potential impacts to our programs, including the F-35 program, resulting from U.S. Government actions related to Turkey.